 Graphic tees and prints: how artwork affects fit

 Large prints reduce stretch and can feel tighter across the chest, shaping graphic t shirt fit considerations.
-Stiff ink lowers breathability, and sometimes fabric becomes see through when stretched elsewhere.
+Stiff ink lowers breathability, and sometimes fabric can become see-through when overstretched.
 Screen prints tend to be softer than thick heat‑press blocks.
 Factor print stiffness into size choices.

 Layering reality check: solo, under shirts, under jackets